sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

       yield 0
 ```

-In some instances it's also possible to advance the generator in steps of n, and combine n conductive belts into one result.  but this only works when n is co-prime to the period of the generator.
-The step must be co-prime to ensure that every possible state is visited.
+In some instances it's also possible to advance the generator in steps
+of n, and combine n consecutive outputs into one result.  but this only
+works when n is co-prime to the period of the generator.
+The step must
+be co-prime to ensure that every possible state is visited.

 Otherwise, one would need to implement linear $\mathrm{GF}(p^n)$
 arithmetic and either repeat the search, or find some polynomials using